ataitler/IPPC2023/index.md

 ### Evaluation and Score
 The methods will be evaluated on the 8 competition domains and the 5 instances released during the evaluation phase.
-Expect evaluation submission with 24 hours, on their own hardware with self-reported specs, containers for each domain should not exceed 2GB.
+Containers are expected to be submitted within 24 hours of instance release, on their own hardware with self-reported specs, containers for each domain should not exceed 2GB.
 All methods will be evaluated on an 8 CPU computer with 32 GB of memory.
 Each instance will be evaluated for 50 trails, and each trail will be given a maximum of 2 minutes, the average over all 50 trails will be taken as the score for that instance.
 Typical horizon will be around 100 steps.

 All results will be normalized according to
 - 0: max(noop, random).